skip to main

 Next Steps

-NCDOT will then hold a public hearing that will include a formal presentation to give the public the opportunity to ask questions, give formal statements, and comment on the project.
+NCDOT will hold a corridor public hearing on Dec.
+1, 2025 that will include a formal presentation to give the public the opportunity to ask questions, give formal statements, and comment on the project.